ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

     ```
     {:pre}

-    The `bookinfo.yaml` file is annotated to enable automatic injection of the Istio sidecar for Red Hat {{site.data.keyword.openshiftshort}} Service Mesh.
+    The `bookinfo.yaml` file is annotated `sidecar.istio.io/inject: "true"` to enable automatic injection of the Istio sidecar for Red Hat {{site.data.keyword.openshiftshort}} Service Mesh.
 So, these pods will also include an Envoy sidecar as they are started in the cluster.
 Here, you have two versions of deployments, a new version (`v2`) in the current directory, and a previous version (`v1`) in a sibling directory.
 They will be used in future sections to showcase the Istio traffic routing capabilities.

+    The upstream version of Istio injects the sidecar by default if you have labeled the project.
+Red Hat {{site.data.keyword.openshiftshort}} Service Mesh requires you to opt in to having the sidecar automatically injected to a deployment, so you are not required to label the project.
+This avoids injecting a sidecar if it is not wanted (for example, in build or deploy pods).
+    {:tip}

 4. Verify that the pods are up and running.